hillaryyang/cube-scrambling/README.md

 4. Run `python3 code/gen_distrib.py` which converts `solved_len_data.txt` into probability distributions for each length (-1 for the baseline, and between 1 and 53).
 These distributions can be found [here](https://github.com/hillaryyang/cube-scrambling/blob/main/data/df_dis.csv).

 For each scramble length (1 to 53), calculate the TVD (sum of 0.5 * absolute difference).
 Optionally, generate a graph that plots scramble length against TVD.

+We observe that the scrambling number drops below 0.25 first at n = 26 moves.